jaelim095/jaelim095/README.md

-## Hi!
+## Hi!!
 Nice to see you!
 I'm Jaewon 👋

 Welcome!
 I'm Jaewon, a Data Engineer from Seoul, South Korea, with a background in Mathematics and Computing Science.
 I'm passionate about **real-time big data streaming**.